 New Student Transfer Request

 For students wishing to transfer to Lone Oak for the first time, please complete the New Student Transfer Form.
-A request cannot be considered without suporting documents.
+Please note that a request cannot be considered without supporting documents, and a review WILL BE DELAYED if documents are missing.
 Once all documents are submitted, you can expect to receive a reply to the email address provided within one to two weeks.

 Returning Student Transfer Request

-For students who live out of district and attended LOISD this past year, please complete the Returning Student Transfer Form.
+For students who live outside of the district and attended LOISD this past year, please complete the Returning Student Transfer Form.
 Once a request is submitted, you can expect to receive a reply to the email address provided within one to two weeks.

 Once a Transfer Has Been Approved